Natural History Museum

 Facilities and accessibility

-There are a number of different volunteer opportunities as well as educational opportunities for teachers to take back to their classrooms.
+There are several different volunteer opportunities as well as educational opportunities for teachers to take back to their classrooms.
 Memberships are available at a number of different levels, most of which provide discounts on food and gift shop purchases.
 Members can also access the exclusive Anning Rooms which provide a quiet space for study and reflection.

 The Natural History Museum is separated into four zones, each of which houses specimens relating to a central theme.
 There are a variety of food options at the five restaurants and cafes located within the museum, one in each of the zones.